Edward Olivares Player Props: Royals vs. Twins

-The Kansas City Royals and Edward Olivares, who went 1-for-4 last time in action, battle Tyler Mahle and the Minnesota Twins at Target Field, Thursday at 7:40 PM ET.
+The Kansas City Royals and Edward Olivares, who went 1-for-4 last time out, take on Pablo Lopez and the Minnesota Twins at Target Field, Friday at 4:10 PM ET.

 Edward Olivares Game Info & Props vs. the Twins